 i) The National Lung Matrix Trial (NLMT; ongoing trial) (8): This is a phase II non-randomized umbrella trial consisting of multiple single arm trials within one protocol.
 The aim of the trial is to investigate a range of new treatments hypothesized to be of benefit to specific molecularly-defined cohorts of patients with advanced non-small cell lung cancer (NSCLC) and for whom surgery and radiotherapy are not deemed appropriate treatments.

 NLMT runs alongside the Cancer Research UK Stratified Medicine Programme (SMP2), where a next generation sequencing 28 gene panel test is used to assess the genetic profile of trial participants which then determines which single arm trial (strata), and hence drug, they are assigned to.
 The trial adopts a Bayesian adaptive design with an interim analysis at 15 patients for each strata and final analysis of a target group of 30 patients per strata.
 The trial was designed to evaluate a common set of outcome measures with primary outcome measures chosen specifically for each treatment arm.
-A clinically relevant signal of efficacy is defined: for cytostatic agents as median progression-free survival greater than 3 months; for other agents as rates of objective response{Eisenhauer, 2009 #19} (add reference here for RECIST) or durable clinical benefit at 24 weeks with a critical cut-off greater than 30% for single agent and 40% for combination therapy arms.
+A clinically relevant signal of efficacy is defined: for cytostatic agents as median progression-free survival greater than 3 months; for other agents as rates of objective response{Eisenhauer, 2009 #19} or durable clinical benefit (defined as remaining free of disease progression at a CT or MRI scan approximately 24 weeks after starting treatment, or thereafter) with a critical cut-off greater than 30% for single agent and 40% for combination therapy arms.

 ii) Phase II trial of olaparib in patients with advanced castration resistant prostate cancer (TOPARP) (ongoing at time of workshop, now closed to recruitment) (9): This is an open label, phase II, single arm, 2 part adaptive design trial for biomarker-driven selection based on response rate.
 It aims to evaluate the anti-tumour activity of the Poly (ADP-ribose) polymerase (PARP) inhibitor, olaparib, in metastatic castration resistant prostate cancer (mCRPC) and to identify molecular signatures for PARP inhibitor sensitivity with a pre-planned analysis to identify a biomarker-defined sensitive subgroup.
 In the first part unselected (i.e. without biomarker-guided patient selection) mCRPC patients are all treated with olaparib.
 If during the first part the response rate is high (i.e., ≥50% responding) the trial will close and a randomized placebo controlled clinical trial to evaluate the efficacy and safety of olaparib in these unselected mCRPC patients is undertaken.
 If the response rate is low (i.e. response rate < 10%), the trial is stopped.
 If in the intermediate range (10-50% responding), potential biomarkers of response are investigated and if a potential biomarker is identified, with those positive for the biomarker having a high response rate (≥50%), the trial continues to the second part where only biomarker selected patients are included.